jandelgado/rabtap/README.md

 ## Features

-* display messages being sent to exchanges using RabbitMQ exchange-to-exchange bindings without affecting actual message delivery (aka _tapping_)
+* tap to messages being sent to exchanges using RabbitMQ exchange-to-exchange bindings without affecting actual message delivery (aka _tapping_)
 * display broker related information using the [RabbitMQ REST management API](https://rawcdn.githack.com/rabbitmq/rabbitmq-management/rabbitmq_v3_6_14/priv/www/api/index.html)
 * save messages and meta data for later analysis and replay
 * publish messages to exchanges
+* consume messages from a queue (subscribe)
-* TLS support
+* supports TLS
-* no runtime dependencies (statically linked go single file binary)
+* no runtime dependencies (statically linked golang single file binary)
 * simple to use command line tool
 * runs on Linux, Windows, Mac and wherever you can compile go